reshamas/reshamas.github.io/_posts/2018-04-18-my-first-kaggle-competition.md

 - log loss provides more detail on how close the predicted is to actual.
 For example, if a prediction for an image is 0.45 (while classified corrrectly), it is less precise than if the prediction was 0.05.
 That indicates our model could be improved.

 ### Hyperparameters
-Since this competition is image analysis, we used state of the art, which is convolutional neural networks (CNN).
-We began with the resnet18 architecture which was a *simple* architecture; another benefit was its presence in one of the kernels which helped us to establish a baseline.
+Since this competition is image analysis, we used convolutional neural networks (CNN) which is state of art.
+We began with the resnet18 architecture which was a simple architecture; another benefit was its presence in one of the kernels which helped us to establish a baseline.
 After the baseline was confirmed, we moved on to resnet34 and resnext50, which were introduced in the fastai course.
 I also tried a more advanced architecture, nasnet, which did not work since it had not been fully incorporated into the fastai library at the time.

 As someone with a background in statistics, I really enjoyed tuning the hyperparameters.
-I played with various architectures, batch sizes, learning rates, epochs and image sizes to obtain optimal results which is to minimize log loss.
+I played with various architectures, batch sizes, cyclical learning rates, epochs and image sizes to obtain optimal results which is to minimize log loss.

 ## Submitting Results
 When we first [submitted results](https://www.kaggle.com/c/statoil-iceberg-classifier-challenge/submissions?sortBy=date&group=all&page=1), we were way off.
 It turned out there were errors in how we created our submission file.
 We fixed it and saw our results more in alignment with others on the [leaderboard](https://www.kaggle.com/c/statoil-iceberg-classifier-challenge/leaderboard).